kelvinzer0/ESP8266-Light-Switch/README.md

-# Saklar Web Server
+# Web Server Switch

-This is a simple Arduino sketch for controlling multiple switches (saklar) using a web server.
+This is a simple Arduino sketch for controlling multiple switches using a web server.
 The switches are connected to GPIO pins on an ESP8266 module.
 The sketch sets up a WiFi access point and serves a web page that displays the status of each switch and allows the user to turn them on or off.

 ## Prerequisites